 You might think that depression is something that only people suffer from but horses can become depressed just as easily as we can.
-Unlike us though your horse can’t literally tell you he’s depressed so has to tell you in his own language.
+Unlike us, though your horse can’t literally tell you he’s depressed so has to tell you in his own language.
 There can be many reasons why a horse is suffering from depression or is chronically stressed but it’s important to know what can cause it as well as what to look out for.

 Is your horse suffering from chronic pain?

 Classed as any pain that lasts for longer than twelve weeks despite treatment, chronic pain can lead to a multitude of problems and issues with horses.
-It can effect their mood, appetite, ability to sleep and sadly also lead to depression.
+It can affect their mood, appetite, ability to sleep and sadly also lead to depression.
 Often it’s not the pain that causes depression directly but more the fact that the pain is preventing them from being exercised, this can cause stress which can if ignored lead to depression.

 Has your horse recently suffered an injury or illness?